datafolklabs/cement/doc/source/dev/quickstart.rst

     Hello World

-Oh, I can just here you saying, "Whoa whoa... hang on a minute.
+Oh, I can just hear you saying, "Whoa whoa... hang on a minute.
 This is a joke right, all you did was print 'Hello World' to STDOUT.
 What kind of framework is this?".
 Well obviously this is just an introduction to show that the creation of an application is dead simple.
 Lets take a look further: